 “Because of the sea level rise the water is going into the village, into our gardens and homes.
 We can’t grow food easily anymore because the salt water kills the soil,” said Jarreanne.

 Around 80 kilometres away on Bougainville Island, an autonomous region in Papua New Guinea, the first people to leave the Carteret Islands are finding land, building homes and new livelihoods for the Carteret Islanders.
-These people have been named the world’s first environmental refugees.
+They have been named the world’s first environmental refugees.

 “Eventually the sea will cover the island.
 Some people will stay until it’s completely eaten up by the sea,” says Maurice Kamin who left the Carteret Islands eight years ago with his family.
 “We do worry about something really bad happening to the island before everyone moves.”